lebyanelm/wirecard-enterprise/README.md

 When going live, these will need to be replaced by credentials issued to you by Wirecard.

-For a more details explaination of the API check out the [offical API documentation](https://developers.wirecard.co.za/enterprise.php).
+For a more detailed explaination of the API check out the [offical API documentation](https://developers.wirecard.co.za/enterprise.php).

 # Usage